Fairbanks, Alaska: Air

 Fairbanks International Airport serves as a major hub for Alaska air travel.
 Several regional and charter airlines use or have used the location as their main base of operations due to its central location in the state.
 Commercial airlines also connect Fairbanks to the lower 48 and select international destinations.
-Fairbanks is the smallest city in the United States to be served by transatlantic flights, as Condor operates direct flight to Frankfurt in the summer tourist season.
+Fairbanks is the smallest city in the United States to be served by transatlantic flights, as Condor operates direct flights to Frankfurt in the summer tourist season.

 Utilities

-Electricity is provided by the Golden Valley Electric Association, an electric cooperative formed in 1946 to serve areas that the City of Fairbanks' Municipal Utilities System (FMUS) didn't serve.
+Electricity is provided by the Golden Valley Electric Association, an electric cooperative formed in 1946 to serve areas that the City of Fairbanks's Municipal Utilities System (FMUS) didn't serve.
 In 1997, GVEA purchased the electric distribution system from FMUS.
 The downtown coal fired power plant was also purchased by Usibelli Coal Mine under the subsidiary Aurora Energy and contracts to provide power to GVEA.
 There are four steam turbines fueled by coal.
 Interior Alaska is not connected to the electrical grid of the contiguous United States and Canada, but a 138kv transmission line constructed in 1985 connects Fairbanks with electric companies serving the Southcentral Alaska area: Matanuska Electric Association, Chugach Electric Association and Homer Electric Association.
 Until 2019, GVEA held the world record for the largest rechargeable battery BESS, which weighs approximately 1,300 tons.
 The battery was installed to help bridge the gaps that occur during power outages from the transmission line to Southcentral Alaska.
 The battery can provide 25 megawatts of electric for 15 minutes or provide power for 7 minutes to about 12,000 homes.